 - 1 jar Apricot Preserves

-Weigh or measure the flour, salt and add to a food processor.
+- Weigh or measure the flour, salt and add to a food processor.
 Pulse 1 or 2 times.
 Next, cut up the butter and cream cheese and add to the flour.
 Pulse till it looks like small little balls.
-Take the egg yolk and the vanilla and mix it with a fork before adding it to the flour, butter, cream cheese mixture.
-Pulse till it looks like large balls starting to come together.
+Next, take the egg yolk and the vanilla and mix them with a fork before adding them to the flour, butter, cream cheese mixture.
+Pulse till it looks like large balls are starting to come together.
 Dump onto a pastry mat or just a clean counter and mold it to a flattened rectangle shape.

-Cut the flatten ball into four parts.
-I find it easier to mold the quarters into a disk shape after I flatten it to about a 1" thick and wrap it with plastic wrap.
+- Cut the flatten ball into four parts.
+I find it easier to mold the quarters into a disk shape after flattening it to about 1" thick and wrapping it with plastic wrap.
 You want them to be as round as you can make it, so it is easier to roll out.
 The disks need to refrigerate for at least 2 hours or up to 3 days.
-I put 2 in the refrigerator, and I froze the other two disk to make later.
-The frozen cookie dough disks will last for three months, but I will be using mine sooner than that.
-(Here is an update I added how to make the dough, but I used for this week's cookies the two disks that I had frozen from last weeks Cranberry Orange and Walnut Rugelach.)
+I put 2 in the refrigerator, and I froze the other two disks to make later.
+The frozen cookie dough disks will last for three months, but I will use them sooner.
+(Here is an update I added how to make the dough, but I used for this week's cookies the two disks that I had frozen from last weeks, Cranberry Orange and Walnut Rugelach.)

 - Depending on how many disks you are making at a time, I pulled 2 out of the refrigerator that had thawed overnight so they could warm up just a little.
 Then, I added the dried apricot, almonds, sugar and pulsed in a food processor until they were in small pieces.
 They should look like a crumble.